Which Rice is Good for Health? 5 Healthiest Rice Types

 Table of Contents

-By Dietician Avni Kaul — Gold Medalist, M.Sc.
+By Dietitian Avni Kaul — Gold Medalist, M.Sc.
 Food & Nutrition, Lady Irwin College, University of Delhi | Founder, Nutri Activania

 If you’re wondering which rice is good for health, the answer depends on your nutritional goals, but whole grain varieties like brown, black, red, and wild rice consistently rank as the healthiest options.
 These rice types retain their bran and germ layers, making them rich in fiber, protein, antioxidants, and essential minerals like magnesium and iron—far more nutritious than refined white rice for managing weight, blood sugar, and overall wellness.

 Rice, a staple food for billions worldwide, is a versatile grain that comes in multiple types and colours, each offering distinct nutritional benefits.
-However, when it comes to selecting the healthiest rice for daily consumption, several factors need consideration, including nutrient content, processing methods, and individual dietary needs says the leading weight loss expert and Dietician in Delhi, Avni Kaul, in this blog.
+However, when it comes to selecting the healthiest rice for daily consumption, several factors need consideration, including nutrient content, processing methods, and individual dietary needs says the leading weight loss expert and Dietitian in Delhi, Avni Kaul, in this blog.

 Chapati or rice for weight loss